builab/CsMT/README.md

 ## Guideline

    * To come:
-   * Youtube Tutorial of Making References
+   * YouTube Tutorial of Making References
-   * Youtube Tutorial of Making Masks
+   * YouTube tutorial of Making Masks

 ## Citation